Relativistic oscillator model with spin for nucleon resonances: Conclusion

 \section{Conclusion}

 In this work the exactly solvable three-body oscillator model with the spin-1/2 content has been constructed by employing the extension of the $SL(2,C)$ group to the $Sp(4,C)$ one.
 The Dirac-like equation for the $Sp(4,C)$ spinors incorporates the ordinary relativistic kinematics, but in the presence of interaction differs significantly from the equations of the other three-body oscillator models, in particular, of the FKR model \cite{feynman}.
 The main feature is that the present model includes only one three-dimensional oscillator mode, whereas the remaining degrees of freedom of relative motion are spent to get the rotational excitations.
 The corresponding quantum number $N$ goes as the addition to the total spin $J$, so that the energy spectrum possesses the $(J+N)$-degeneracy.
-The application to the nucleon resonance mass spectrum has shown that such a model is in overall agreement with the experimental data.
+The application to the nucleon resonance mass spectrum has shown that such a model results in the Regge trajectories $J(E^2)$ that are asymptotically linear in $E^2$ and do not contain any missing states with $J=1/2$ and $J=3/2$ states below $2100$~MeV.
+Several states such as the Roper resonance drop out of the developed simplistic model, which has only two parameters, the oscillator coupling constant and the nucleon groud-state mass, and uses the scalar diquark configuration solely.
+Some modifications of the model, in particular, introducing extra interactions may be needed to reproduce the electric form-factors that will be discussed elsewhere.